Random walks in cones: Proof of local limit theorems

-But we know that $\mathbf{P}(\tau_x>m)\leq C(x)m^{-p/2}$.
-This completes the proof of the lemma. \end{proof} Comparing (\ref{Loc.L1.1}) with the claim in Theorem \ref{Loc.T1} we see that (\ref{Loc.L1.1}) has the right order for typical values of $y$, i.e., for $y$ of order $n^{1/2}$.
-But for smaller values of $y$ that bound is too rough. \begin{lemma} For all $x,y\in K$ and all $n\geq1$,
+Comparing (\ref{Loc.L1.1}) with the claim in Theorem~\ref{Loc.T1}, we see that (\ref{Loc.L1.1}) has the right order for typical values of $y$, that is, for $y$ of order $n^{1/2}$.
+But for smaller values of $y$ that bound is too rough.